Andrei Rublev – Russian icon painter

 Andrei Rublev was the most famous and revered master of the Moscow school of icon painting, book and monumental painting of the XV century.
 He was canonized by the Russian Orthodox Church.
 His art is the pride of the Russian people.

-According to some sources Andrei was born in 1360.
+The icon painter was supposedly born in 1360 on the territory of the Moscow principality (other sources state that he was born in Veliky Novgorod).
 As a youth he became a monk and spent many years in the Trinity-Saint Sergii Monastery.

 In 1411 or in 1425-27 he created his masterpiece – The Holy Trinity.
 It is among the greatest achievements of world art.
-The artist painted his celebrated Trinity in memory of Sergii Radonezhsky, one of the inspiring minds behind the Battle of Kulikovo.
+The artist painted his celebrated Trinity in memory of Sergii Radonezhsky (Sergius of Radonezh), one of the inspiring minds behind the Battle of Kulikovo.
 Now you can see the icon in the Tretyakov Gallery.

 It is believed that Rublev helped to decorate the Nativity Cathedral in the Savvino-Storozhevsky Monastery near Zvenigorod.
 The few fragments of the altar partitioning that have come down to us recall his style.